 Self-respect is just as important as respect for others.
-The Trinitarian who respects themself is not boastful or pushy but is secure in a way that inspires confidence in others.
+Trinitarians who respect themselves are not boastful or pushy but are secure in a way that inspires confidence in others.
 They value themselves regardless of physical attributes or individual talents.
 They understand that integrity and character are what really matter.